bartkozal/hocus-pocus/docs/layout.md

 </div>
 ```

-Or two elements grid where contet of the first one is aligned to the left
+Or two elements grid where content of the first one is aligned to the left
 but content of the second one is aligned to the right.

 <div class="grid grid-pair">
   <div class="grid-item 1/2">
     <div class="grid-preview">
-      .grid.grid-pair > .grid-item.1/2
+      .grid-item.1/2
     </div>
   </div>
   <div class="grid-item 1/2">
     <div class="grid-preview">
-      .grid.grid-pair > .grid-item.1/2
+      .grid-item.1/2
     </div>
   </div>
 </div>